This bouquet of love heart craft is an easy gift idea that will also be a treasured keepsake!

-Materials Needed: scissors, large drawing paper, colored cardstock, acrylic paint (we used green red, and purple), paper plates, markers, and glue.
-At the beginning we only were going to use these materials... so the planned changed a bit.
-The bolded materials are the ones not pictured.
+Materials Needed: scissors, large drawing paper, acrylic paint (we used green red, and purple), paper plates, markers, and glue.
+You could easily use washable tempera paint too. bolded materials are the ones not pictured.

 1. Pour paint onto paper plates.
 I used one paper plate per color.
 We also used one color paint at a time and cleaned up after each color so that we didn't get too much mixing.

 2. Encourage your child to cover the large drawing paper with handprints, fingerprints, etc.

 3. Switch to the next color and repeat.